All Episodes

 So we're watching all of this unfold.

-The president keeps offering help, they keep saying no.
+The president keeps offering help.

-Because if the president goes in, and God forbid something happens in the process of taking back law and order, which they should do in the state level, president's offering all the help they want, and something happens.
+Now, I think that for the president, this is a bit of a trap because if the president goes in and God forbid something happens in the process of taking back law and order, which they should do in the state level, president's offering all the help they want, and something happens.

-Ah, Trump did that.
+Oh, Trump did that.

 And so, unless it gets to that moment, and we'll know when that moment comes, my attitude is let Washington deal with Washington's problems.